 - Electrolyte Turns on the Solar Cell

-- Sample Chemistry Project for Class 12
+- Sample Chemistry Project PPT for Class 12

 Popular Chemistry Project for Class 12

-A process that leads to the transfer of a substance from fluid bulk to a solid surface, because of the forces by chemical bonds is called Adsorption.
+A process that leads to the transfer of a substance from fluid bulk to a solid surface, because of the forces of chemical bonds is called Adsorption.
 In this, the gaseous or liquid particles bind to a solid surface called adsorbate and form a molecular or atomic adsorbate film.
-Adsorption is usually a reversible process and in most cases, it is described at equilibrium which quantifies the amount which is equal to the amount of substance attached on the surface given and the concentration in the fluid.
+Adsorption is usually a reversible process and in most cases, it is described at equilibrium which quantifies the amount which is equal to the amount of substance attached to the surface given and the concentration in the fluid.
 This is a popular concept among students for the chemistry project for class 12.

 Synthesis of Aspirin

 One of the choicest Chemistry projects for class 12 students is the making of Aspirin which is a common name for a compound named acetylsalicylic acid, majorly used as a pain killer in our day-to-day use.
 It is derived from salicylic acid, which is a natural product originating from the bark extracts of the willow family of plants, and was earlier used as a home remedy for curing headaches and fever.
 As the salicylic acid is bitter and irritating for the stomach, it is administered in the form of aspirin which proves to be less irritating.

 Here are some of the chemistry projects for class 12th explained briefly: